TommasoTarchi/Foundations_of_HPC-FinalProject/exercise1/README.md

 - This markdown file: an overview of the content of this folder and how to run it
 - `src/`: a folder containing GOL source codes:
     - `serial_gol.c`: the serial version of GOL
-    - `parallel_gol.c`: the main of the parallelized version of GOL
+    - `parallel_gol.c`: the main of the parallel version of GOL
     - `gol_lib.c`: a file containing the definition of the functions used for parallel GOL
     - `gol_lib.h`: a header file containing the signatures of these functions
     - `parallel_gol_unique.c`: a version of parallel GOL in which the evolution is directly performed inside the main (i.e. without using the functions defined in `gol_lib.c`)